Avanade/NTangle/tools/NTangle.Template/README.md

 For the purposes of demonstration the `EventOutboxHostedService` has been configured to use the `LoggerEventSender`; this would need to be changed to use an appropriate `IEventSender` to send the events to an actual messaging system, e.g. Azure [`ServiceBusSender`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx.Messaging.Azure/ServiceBus/ServiceBusSender.cs).

 Within your favorite database tool make a change to `[Legacy].[Contact]` table, updating the `Name` column in the first row.
-Within the next 5-10 seconds similar console output to the following should be displayed.
+Within the next 5-10 seconds a similar console output to the following should be displayed.

 ```
 info: FooBar.Publisher.Data.ContactOrchestrator[0]